 - No government subsidy.
 No subsidies are provided to Keystart and has not required ongoing financial assistance.

 - Strong social dividend.
-Surpluses are returned to The Department of Housing in the form of a dividend, and the Department uses those funds to fulfil its social housing objectives.
+Surpluses are returned to the Housing Authority in the form of a dividend, and the Housing Authority uses those funds to fulfil its social housing objectives.

 - Income and property limits.
 Imposing limits on income and property enables Keystart to focus primarily on prospects who have limited options to finance in order to help the Department meet its social objectives.

 - Shared Equity Home Loans.
-These loans are in place to finance the properties under the Shared Equity program offered by the Department of Housing.
-Under the program, the Department contributes a percentage towards the property purchase price to help an eligible buyer afford the purchase.
+These loans are in place to finance the properties under the Shared Equity program offered by the Housing Authority.
+Under the program, the Housing Authority contributes a percentage towards the property purchase price to help an eligible buyer afford the purchase.
 Keystart provides the loan for the buyer’s portion.
 The dedicated loans are SharedStart, Aboriginal Home Ownership Scheme, Disability Scheme and GoodStart Scheme.

 Clients are exclusively West Australian residents and typically those who cannot meet the deposit requirements from private lenders.
 In order for clients to be successful with the home ownership journey, it is necessary for them to earn a sufficient income, usually derived from gainful employment (as is the usual requirement from lenders), to meet their home loan obligations comfortably.